banastas/iPhone-12-Pro-Max-Wallpaper/README.md

-# iPhone 12 Pro Max Wallpapers
+# iPhone 12 Pro Max Wallpaper

 A new wallpaper every month, taken by and sized for the iPhone 12 Pro Max.